Tsunamis

 Te Ara: the Encyclopedia of New Zealand

-Te Ara is an excellent starting point for all questions about Aotearoa New Zealand.
-If we look down to the bottom of the page, we can see that the website belongs to the Ministry for Culture & Heritage, so the information is well-researched and reliable.
-This site has information about historic New Zealand Tsunamis as well as others.
+Te Ara is an excellent starting point for all questions about the history of Aotearoa New Zealand.
+If we look at the bottom of the page we can see that the website belongs to the Ministry for Culture & Heritage, so the information is well-researched and reliable.

 Get Ready

 This website has been put together by the National Emergency Management Agency (NEMA).
-It has information on what to do before, after, and during different types of emergencies.
+It has information on what to do before, after, and during emergencies such as floods, earthquakes, and tsunamis.

 • Select the In an emergency tab and choose Tsunami.